nickdala/modern-web-app-pattern-java-microservices/docs/aac/java-mwa-guide.md

 For example, the reference implementation uses the Competing Consumers pattern on a stateless service running in Azure Container App to process the email delivery requests from an Azure Service Bus queue.

 The processor logs message processing details, aiding in troubleshooting and monitoring.
 It captures deserialization errors and provides insights needed when debugging the process.
-The service scales at the container level, allowing for efficient handling of message spikes based on queue length.
+The service scales at the container level, allowing for efficient handling of message spikes based on queue length (*see following code*).

 ```java
 @Configuration